-Ocular bioimpedance measures the tissue's resistance to an induced current or voltage, and non-invasively tracks changes in cerebral blood flow to predict CAR impairments.
+Trans-Ocular Brain Impedance (TOBI) measures the tissue's resistance to an induced current or voltage, and non-invasively tracks changes in cerebral blood flow to predict CAR impairments.

 Treatment strategies for TBI are significantly aimed at preventing secondary brain damage.
 CAR can be monitored to optimize care and prevent secondary brain injury, however, current technologies are invasive, require a high level of experience, and only provide intermittent readings.